-The Rev. Brian W. Harrison, O.S., M.A., S.T.D., a priest of the Society of the Oblates of Wisdom, is an Associate Professor of Theology in the Pontifical Catholic University of Puerto Rico in Ponce, P.R..
-He is also parochial vicar of the parish of Saint Joseph the Worker in the city of Ponce, and a 'Defender of the Bond' for the island's marriage tribunals.
+The Rev. Brian W. Harrison, O.S., M.A., S.T.D., a priest of the Society of the Oblates of Wisdom, is an emeritus Professor of Theology of the Pontifical Catholic University of Puerto Rico in Ponce, P.R..
+He has also had long pastoral experience in the city of Ponce, including the pastorate of a city parish, work as a prison chaplain, and as a 'Defender of the Bond' for Puerto Rico's marriage tribunals.

-Fr.
-Harrison, who has lived in Puerto Rico since 1989, is well-known as a speaker and writer.
-He is the author of two books and over 120 articles in Catholic magazines and journals in the U.S.A., Australia, Britain, France, Spain and Puerto Rico.
+Since 2007 Fr.
+Harrison has been scholar-in-residence at the Oblates of Wisdom house of studies in St. Louis, Missouri, is well-known as a speaker and writer.
+Since January 2012 he has also been the Chaplain of St. Mary of Victories Chapel, adjoining the house of studies.
+He is the author of two books and over 120 articles in Catholic books, magazines and journals in the U.S.A., Australia, Britain, France, Spain and Puerto Rico.
 His special interest in theological and liturgical matters, in keeping with the charism of the Oblates of Wisdom, is upholding a 'hermeneutic of continuity' between the teachings of Vatican Council II and the bimillennial heritage of Catholic Tradition.

 Patrick Madrid is the publisher of Envoy magazine and the director of the Envoy Institute of Belmont Abbey College.
 Patrick is the author or editor of 15 books including Pope Fiction,Search and Rescue, Does the Bible Really Say That?, and The Godless Delusion: A Catholic Challenge to Modern Atheism.
 He edited and co-authored the acclaimed multi-volume Surprised by Truth series.